mooctus/RepData_PeerAssessment2/StormDataAnalysis.md

 ```

-Furthermore, only a subset of the available columns are necessary for our analysis, so we can subset our original dataframe like this:
+Moreover, only a subset of the available columns are necessary for our analysis, so we can subset our original dataframe like this:

 ```r